 Summer Pre-medical Academic Enrichment Program (SPAEP)

 The University of Pittsburgh School of Medicine's SPAEP program is open to college sophomores, and is designed to prepare and support students who wish to pursue medical careers.
 SPAEP is a residential program that provides travel, room, and board.

-- Level I is a seven week program designed for students who are entering their first or second year of college.
-Students study five diseases of importance to underserved communities: AIDS, hypertension, smoking-related illness, sickle cell anemia, and diabetes.
+- A seven week program designed for students who are completing sophomore level science coursework.
+Students study in depth the basic sciences behind five diseases of importance to underserved communities: AIDS, hypertension, smoking-related illness, sickle cell anemia, and diabetes.
 High achieving admits may qualify for Early Assurance placement in the School of Medicine.

 Biomedical Informatics for Minority Students